openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 Configuring service checks on InfluxDB metrics
 ----------------------------------------------

-You could configure addtional alarms (other than those already defined in the LMA Collector) based on the metrics stored in the InfluxDB database.
+You can configure addtional alarms (other than those already defined in the LMA Collector) based on the metrics stored in the InfluxDB database.
 For instance, if you wanted to be alerted when the system CPU usage of the Elasticsearch process reaches a certain threshold, you could setup a 'warning'